getstrm/pace/README.md

 Data Policies are constructed by retrieving the data schema (the structure of the data) from either a data catalog or a data processing platform.
 Next, various rule sets can be created, that determine how source data is transformed and/or filtered to create a representation of data on the processing platform.
 Defining rule sets is a cooperation between various teams: data consumers, data producers, and most important, the legal team.

 > Want to learn more about how to facilitate this cooperation between various teams?
-Navigate to https://pace.getstrm.com to see how we can help you
+Navigate to https://pace.getstrm.com to see how we can help you!

 ### Architecture
 [//]: # (TODO add architecture image here)